Jensen FF 1966-71

 in other club magazines around the world during the 1990s.
 This

-text is an update prepared in line with information available after
+text is an update prepared in line with information available in later years.

 Back to model histories